 Safety Alerts/Unsafe goods

 RAPEX or Rapid Alert System is the EU rapid alert system for dangerous consumer products (except food).
 When a product e.g. a toy, childcare article or household appliance is found to be dangerous, the competent national authority takes appropriate action to eliminate the risk.
 It can withdraw the product from the market, recall it, or issue warnings.
-A weekly overview of the dangerous products reported by the national authorities (the RAPEX notifications) is published on the Commission website.

 The Trading Standards Central website contains a list of product safety notices and recalls.